 Babolat is also working on a new product dubbed Babolat Pulse.
 This is a lightweight detachable sensor that fits the butt cap of the company’s rackets.
 However, for non-compatible rackets, the same device can be fitted onto the strigbed, i.e. it can be used as a vibration dampener.
 Release is scheduled for August to coincide with the start of the US Open.

 The device tracks forehands, backhands, serves and smashes, including the power generated with each stroke or over the course of a whole game.
 Zepp also measures top-spins, slices and flat shots and records the amount of time you spent actively on the court.
 The statistics show you how often you are hitting the ball in and around the sweet spot.
+Ball speed and ball spin speed are additional metrics that are only available on the second generation device.

 The GoPro like device can be fastened to any tennis net post in less than a minute to detect in real-time which side of the line the ball lands.
 It does this thanks to the same algorithms that provide line-detection for self driving cars.
 You essentially get your own personal ‘Hawkeye’ system.